PumasAI-Labs/Julia-Workshop/docs/reference.md

 - When used in a math context, `true` is interpreted as `1` and `false` as `0`.
 - `String`s are defined using double or triple quotes in Julia.
 Single quotes are reserved for `Char`s and cannot be used to define `String`s.
-- There are many ways to join `String`s:
+- There are many ways to concatenate `String`s:
     - Using the `string` function.
     - Using `*`.
     - Using `$` for interpolations.